openSUSE/libstorage-ng/doc/yast-storage-requirements.md

 Supported actions:

    * create RAID 0, 1, 5, 6, 10
-   * create partitions on RAID (if there already is a partition table; cannot create a partition table if there is not one already- AI: Arvin - why?)
+   * create partitions on RAID (if there already is a partition table; cannot create a partition table if there is not one already due to design limitation of old libstorage)

 Not supported by YaST storage - use dedicated tools instead: